MiracleAI-Labs/pumpbot/README.md

     signer::Signer,
 };

-use mai3_pumpfun_sdk::{accounts::BondingCurveAccount, utils::CreateTokenMetadata, PriorityFee, PumpFun};
+use pumpbot::{accounts::BondingCurveAccount, utils::CreateTokenMetadata, PriorityFee, PumpFun};

 // Create a new PumpFun client let payer: Keypair = Keypair::new();